White-On/pytypegauge/README.md

     -   id: pytypegauge

 ```
 The hooks will get all the python files in the repository and check the type coverage of the functions in the files.
-If there is a `README.md` file in the repository, the hook will update the file with the type coverage of the repository in a markdown format. you can place a `[!typo_progress]` and the hook will replace it with the type coverage of the repository.
+If there is a `README.md` file in the repository, the hook will update the file with the type coverage of the repository in a markdown format. you can place a `![typo_progress]` and the hook will replace it with the type coverage of the repository.

 **Note:**
 - The hook will not update the README.md file if the file is not in the repository.
-- The hook will not update the README.md file if the file does not contain the `[!typo_progress]` tag.
+- The hook will not update the README.md file if the file does not contain the `![typo_progress]` tag.
 - The hook will take all python files, there is no method for now to exclude some files from the hook.

 ## TODO: